Retouch Clothing & Fabric Photography Like A Pro: Editing Hacks and Techniques

 Liquify Tool

+Best for: Correcting garment shape and symmetry.
 Liquify isn't just for body shaping — it’s a powerful tool for fixing sagging hemlines, skewed seams, or awkward bunching in clothing.

-- Use the Forward Warp Tool gently to realign garment edges.
+• Use the Forward Warp Tool gently to realign garment edges.

-- Avoid excessive warping that can make fabric stretch unnaturally or distort stitching details.
+• Avoid excessive warping that can make fabric stretch unnaturally or distort stitching details.

-Reminder: Keep the Liquify adjustments subtle — think "nudging," not reshaping.
+Reminder: Keep the Liquify adjustments subtle, think "nudging," not reshaping.

 Color Correction Layers

+Best for: Fixing lighting-induced color shifts and bringing fabric colors back to life.
 Studio lighting can alter the true color of garments, making blacks look washed out or whites appear bluish.
+Using adjustment layers like Curves, Hue/Saturation, and Selective Color, you can:

-- Correct fabric tone inconsistencies.
+• Correct fabric tone inconsistencies.

-- Remove color casts introduced by studio lighting.
+• Remove color casts introduced by studio lighting.

-- Restore true blacks, crisp whites, and vibrant colors — critical for maintaining brand consistency.
+• Restore true blacks, crisp whites, and vibrant colors — critical for maintaining brand consistency.

 Professional fabric retouching relies on precise, layered work, not just quick fixes.
 Each tool plays a specific role in preserving the garment’s realism and elevating the final image.

-Pro-Level Techniques and Workflow Tips
+Pro-Level Editing Techniques and Workflow Tips

-Using the right tools is essential, but how you use them — and in what order — makes the biggest difference between average and professional-looking clothing retouching.
+Using the right tools is essential, but how you use them and in what order makes the biggest difference between average and professional-looking clothing retouching.
 Let’s break down the workflow step-by-step.

 1. Start With Structure First

-- Open the image in Liquify and gently adjust any sagging, pulled seams, misaligned hems, or overly bunched areas.
+Before touching any blemishes, wrinkles, or color shifts, correct the garment’s shape.
+Open the image in Liquify and gently adjust any sagging, pulled seams, misaligned hems, or overly bunched areas.
+Focus especially on symmetrical garments: jackets, shirts, dresses, where even slight misalignments can make the image look sloppy.

 Important: Use Liquify minimally.
 Drastic reshaping risks making garments look unnatural, especially if stitching, logos, or fabric grain visibly warp.